 - Constructing customised portfolios based on risk tolerance of clients

-- Rebalancing and continuous management of the portfolios
+- Rebalancing and continuous management of client portfolios

 Determining the risk tolerance of clients

-We believe that sophisticated algorithms can do a better job of evaluating risk than the average human advisor.
+We believe that sophisticated algorithms can do a better job of evaluating the risk tolerance of a client, compared to how an average human financial advisor evaluates the risk tolerance of that client.
+The effectiveness of these high-quality algorithms can be on par with the effectiveness of a high-quality human investment adviser.
 We split the questionnaire to determine the prospective client objective and subjective risk tolerance.
 Few questions will be based on objective risk to determine the ability of the prospective client to take risk, and the rest of the questions will be on subjective risk to determine their willingness to take risk.
 We will identify and factor in for any inconsistencies in the manner in which the client answers those questions based on subjective risk.

 Determining the asset classes